cwi-dis/igor/doc/capabilities.md

 	* `post` Together with `obj` defines on which elements this capability grants `POST` rights.
 Values as for `get`.
 	* `delete` Together with `obj` defines on which elements this capability grants `DELETE` rights.
 Values as for `get`.

+The `obj` field will usually be an absolute XPath (starting with `/data`) but there are a number of other values used for non-database accesses (REST and other):

+* `/action` is the virtual object tree of actions (the REST `/action` entrypoints)
+* `/internal` is the virtual object tree of internal actions (the REST `/internal` entrypoints)
+* `/plugin` is the virtual object tree of plugins (the REST `/plugin` entrypoint)
+* `/filesystem` is the right to do operations that modify the filesystem.
+Checking this capability is currently only implemented for installing plugins.

 Capabilities that have an external representation may have a few extra fields:

 * `iss` Issuer of this capability.
 Usually the URL of `/issuer` on this igor.
 * `aud` Audience of this capability.
-Required for capabilities that Igor will encode as a JWT in an outgoing `Authentication: Bearer` header.
+Required for capabilities that Igor will encode as a JWT (Json Web Token, <https://en.wikipedia.org/wiki/JSON_Web_Token>) in an outgoing `Authentication: Bearer` header.
 * `sub` Subject of this capability.
 Required for capabilities that Igor receives as JWT in an incoming `Authentication: Bearer` header.
 * For outgoing capabilities there may be other fields that are meaningful to the _audience_ of the capability.